erwincarlogonzales/iris_app/README.md

 - Real-time Predictions: Get predictions with different classifiers and instantly view the accuracy.

 Getting Started:
 1. Installation: Ensure you have all the required dependencies installed.
-Use the provided dependencies.txt file with the command: pip install -r dependencies.txt
+Use the provided requirements.txt file with the command: pip install -r requirements.txt
-2. Running the App: Navigate to the project directory and run: streamlit run main.py
+2. Running the App: Navigate to the project directory and run: streamlit run main.py on the terminal
 3. Choose & Explore: Use the sidebar to select datasets and classifiers, adjust model parameters, and let the magic happen!

 Contribute: